rootstrap/mobx-session/README.md

 Returns true if there's a session object saved and false if there's not.

+## Contributing
+Bug reports (please use Issues) and pull requests are welcome on GitHub at https://github.com/rootstrap/mobx-session.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License
 The library is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).